-- (i) We present a black-box reduction from any result-hiding static SE to a backward-and-forward private DSE.
-We instantiate it with [12] and call the resulting scheme SD_a.
-It has O(a_w+log N) search cost, where a_w denotes the total number of updates for keyword w, and O(log N) amortized update cost.
+- (i) We present a black-box reduction from any resulthiding static SE to a backward-and forward private DSE.
+We instantiate it with [12] and call the resulting scheme SD_a .
+It has $O(a_w + \log N)$ search cost, and $O(\log N)$ amortized update cost.
 Most importantly, SD_a is the first DSE with O(1) permanent client storage without using oblivious primitives, hence it greatly outperforms all existing schemes for searches. - (ii) During amortized updates the temporary client storage of SD_a may grow arbitrarily large (up to O(N)).
-To avoid this, we present a version with de-amortized updates called SD_d that has the same search overhead as SD_a and it outperforms state-of-the-art low-client-storage DSE schemes in many scenarios (see our experimental evaluation in Section V).
+To avoid this, we present a version with de-amortized updates called SD_d that has the same search overhead as SD_a and it outperforms state-of-the-art low-clientstorage DSE schemes in many scenarios (see our experimental evaluation in Section V). - (iii) Finally for delete-intensive query workloads, we present QOS, a DSE with quasi-optimal search time $O(n_w \log i_w)$ and O(1) client storage that vastly outperforms existing quasi-optimal schemes during searches.
+Indeed, for large deletion percentages (approximately 40 80%, depending on the deployment setting) it outperforms all other schemes.